 Learning to manage your energy levels is essential when living with chronic illnesses.
 You get used to checking in with your body, assessing how much any activity will cost you, and creating a kind of energy budget to figure out exactly what you can get done without pushing your body past its breaking point.
 But what happens when there’s just no way to balance the budget?

 Finding the right job can be challenging when you have a chronic illness that requires constant monitoring and flexibility.
-It’s especially complicated where most companies still don’t offer resources beyond a few days of sick days each year for managing acute conditions like the flu or a cold.
+It’s especially complicated when most companies still don’t offer resources beyond a few days of sick days each year for managing acute conditions like the flu or a cold.

 Companies willing to hire people with chronic illnesses or disabilities and see their value can truly be a life-preserver for a person who wants to contribute.